intergalacticspacehighway/bookmark-mouse-position/readme.md

 ### Todo

+- Better shortcut keys!
-- Make a non electron version to reduce the size.
+- Make a non electron version to reduce the app size.
   If someone has any ideas, please let me know!